 For a week-by-week account of how each country has adapted and eased their lockdown restrictions, including Scotland, you can download more information here [PDF: 211KB].

-- Schools have been allowed to reopen for children and young people aged up to 15.
+- Schools will reopen without class restrictions for children and young people aged up to 15 from 22 June.
 France’s lycées, which provide education for 15-18 year olds, will begin to reopen with restricted class sizes.

 - Socialising in public is permitted in groups of 10 or less.
 There is currently no upper limit on gatherings in people’s homes.